bhartiy/learnsellacious/pages/36.marketplace/16.favourite-store/docs.md

 ![](Screenshot%202020-05-26%20at%207.23.29%20PM.png)

-2.Now if user click on add to **fav store button** that store will be added to fevorite list.
+2. Now if user click on add to **fav store button** that store will be added to fevorite list.

 ![](Screenshot%202020-05-26%20at%207.20.26%20PM.png)

-3.which will bw shown in favorite store view same like wishlist.
+3. Which will bw shown in favorite store view same like wishlist.

 ![](Screenshot%202020-05-26%20at%207.21.07%20PM.png)